zhangzhuo-math/my-website/content/research.md

 * ***The Relative Error in the Chebotarev Density Theorem***, with J. Thorner. [[pdf](/my-website/)]

   The Chebotarev Density Theorem is a generalization of the prime number theorem in arithmetic progressions and plays a fundamental role in algebraic number theory.
-In this project we leverage the analytic properties of nonabelian Artin L-functions (that satisfy the Artin holomorphy conjecture) to improve the best-known error bounds in this theorem.
+In this project we proved a zero free region and a zero density estimate for nonabelian Artin L-functions (that satisfy the Artin holomorphy conjecture) and used them to improve the best-known error bounds in this theorem.

 * ***On a Special Metric in Cyclotomic Fields***, with with K. Saettone, A. Zaharescu. [[pdf](https://arxiv.org/abs/2410.22687v1)]